The 22 Best ETFs to Buy for a Prosperous 2022

 Pacer's CALF views value in much the same way that Distillate's DSTL does, using FCF/EV – or "free cash flow yield" – as its preferred metric.
 Specifically, CALF selects the 100 top S&P SmallCap 600 stocks by free cash flow yield, then weights them by the metric and rebalances the portfolio every quarter.
 For balance, holdings are capped at a 2% weight at each rebalance.

 Again, Pacer US Small Cap Cash Cows 100's current holdings aren't what you might expect from a value fund.
-Most striking: Nearly half of the ETF's weight is in consumer discretionary stocks; industrials are the only other double-digit weight at 13%.
+Most striking: A little more than 40% of the ETF's weight is in consumer discretionary stocks; industrials and technology are the only other double-digit weights, each at around 12%.

 It's hard to find many ETFs that are as beloved by fund raters as CALF.
 Pacer's fund currently earns a full five stars from Morningstar, and independent research firm CFRA lists the fund among the highest-scoring small-cap equity ETFs it covers.

 - Type: Small-cap value